Troubleshoot S.M.A.R.T hard drive error

 Method 2: Run CHKDSK to Fix Minor issues with the Disk-

-CHKDSK is an inbuilt tool that is designed to find and fix minor issues with the internal hard disk of your Windows system.
+CHKDSK is an inbuilt tool designed to find and fix minor issues with the internal hard disk of your Windows system.

 Follow the steps to run CHKDSK to repair SMART errors on Windows.

-Step 1: In the search box, type cmd and click on Run as Administrator.
+Step 1: Type cmd in the search box and click Run as Administrator.

 Step 2: Type chkdsk c: in the command prompt window and hit enter. (replace C with any other drive letter to scan the matching disc).

-Step 3: The following information is displayed after completing three phases of the scan on the HDD.
+Step 3: The following information is displayed after completing three scan phases on the HDD.

 Step 4: If the final report looks like the one below, your hard disk is in top form.